Cooper Hewitt, Smithsonian Design Museum

 Cooper Hewitt, Smithsonian Design Museum is a design museum at the Andrew Carnegie Mansion in Manhattan, New York City, along the Upper East Side's Museum Mile.
-It is one of 19 Smithsonian Institution museums and one of three Smithsonian facilities located in New York City, along with the National Museum of the American Indian's George Gustav Heye Center in Bowling Green and the Archives of American Art New York Research Center in the Flatiron District.
+It is one of nineteen Smithsonian Institution museums and one of three Smithsonian facilities located in New York City, along with the National Museum of the American Indian's George Gustav Heye Center in Bowling Green and the Archives of American Art New York Research Center in the Flatiron District.
 Unlike other Smithsonian museums, Cooper Hewitt charges an admissions fee.
-It is the only museum in the United States devoted to historical and contemporary design.
 Its collections and exhibitions explore design aesthetic and creativity from throughout the United States' history.

 History

 Early history

 In 1895, several granddaughters of the politician and businessman Peter Cooper—Sarah Cooper Hewitt, Eleanor Garnier Hewitt and Amy Hewitt Green—asked the Cooper Union college in New York City for space to create a Museum for the Arts of Decoration.
 The museum would take its inspiration from the Musée des Arts Décoratifs, Paris and would serve as a place for Cooper Union students and professional designers to study decorative arts collections.
 Cooper Union's trustees provided the fourth floor of the Foundation Building.
 It opened in 1897 as the "Cooper Union Museum for the Arts of Decoration".
 The museum was free and open to the public three days a week.
 The Hewitt sisters donated some of the objects that they owned to the museum.

 Early in the museum's history, the Cooper Union Museum received three textile collections from J. P. Morgan and drawings by Giovanni Baglione.
 The three sisters served as directors of the Museum until Sarah Cooper Hewitt died in 1930.
 After her death, four directors were appointed to run the museum.
 Constance P. Hare served as chair.
 In 1938, Edwin S. Burdell became the director of the Cooper Union.
 The museum became his responsibility.
 The board of directors was abolished and an advisory council was established.
 Through the mid-20th century, the museum's collection came to include furniture, wallpapers, leatherwork, millinery, ceramics, jewelry, textiles, and media such as drawings and prints.
 The museum had begun to decline by the 1950s and 1960s, in part because it was in a hard-to-find location, and Cooper Union students preferred modern art over the museum's dated collections.